Today is the first day of NaNoWriMo 2015.

 They are proven and disproven by characters.
 Watch Frozen and notice how each character is a variation (positive or negative) on the theme of love overcoming fear.
 Look at how the theme forms over the course of the film.
 In Act One, we are introduced to characters who experience love and fear.
 In Act Two, those loves and fears are challenged.
 There’s one character who is loved but should be feared, and another who is feared but needs love.
 In Act Three, a particular type of love finally vanquishes fear.

 Themes give you direction.

 Movies often start with the ideas above.
 But some don’t have direction.
 Studios hire a story consultant.
 They bring in big name film editors.
 What do those story consultants do?
 They look for the point of the film.
 Then they delete everything else and rework as necessary.
-Terminator 2 once had a very different ending, with John “fighting” in the future as a US Senator.
-That epilogue was quickly cut when someone understood that it didn’t fit with the point of the movie.
+Terminator 2 once had a very different ending, with John (Sarah’s son) “fighting” in the future as a US Senator.
+That epilogue was quickly cut when someone understood that it didn’t fit with the tone of the movie.
 The focus wasn’t on hope or life moving on, it was the line, “If a machine can learn the value of a human life, maybe we can, too.”
 The new ending had greater clarity and focus.

 Do you have all these building blocks for a story?